 Let's open our Bibles to the second chapter of Luke's gospel.
 It's Christmas in July here.
 We're in the gospel of Luke and we're studying the Christmas story.
-And it is...it's a real treat, I think, to study the Christmas story without the normal clutter of Christmas season, really refreshing to just be able to take the story itself and sort of deal without the context that clutters it up around the December time.
+And it is...it's a real treat, I think, to study the Christmas story without the normal clutter of Christmas season, really refreshing to just be able to take the story itself and sort of deal with it out of a context that clutters it up around the December time.
 And I think most of the sermons you've heard in your life on the Christmas story have somehow been attached with that season.
 And this is a very refreshing look at the account of the birth of Jesus Christ.

 From the very beginning the child born was not just any child, this was the long-awaited Savior of the world.
-This is the one who finally would save His people from their sins.
-This is the one who would finally be the lamb who would offer one sacrifice that would perfect forever those that are sanctified.
-This is the one who would come and pay the penalty for sin, offer the final sacrifice with which the entire sacrificial system would go away...the endless, literally millions of lambs that had been sacrificed had never been able to take away sin.
-But they only pictured one who would.
-The people waited and waited and waited for that one to come.
+This is the One who finally would save His people from their sins.
+This is the One who would finally be the Lamb that would offer the one sacrifice that would perfect forever those that are sanctified.
+This is the One who would come and pay the penalty for sin, offer the final sacrifice with which the entire sacrificial system would finally go away.
+The endless, literally millions of lambs that had been sacrificed had never been able to take away sin.
+But they had only pictured One who would.
+The people waited and waited and waited for that One to come.
 Jesus Himself in Luke 19:10 said, "The Son of Man is come to seek and to save that which was lost."
 In John 4:42 He is called "The Savior of the world."
 In 1 John chapter 4, maybe the most important statement of all of those, 1 John 4:14 says, "And we have beheld and bear witness that the Father has sent the Son to be the Savior of the world."

 We find in this passage the angelic announcement that the Savior has been born.
-The One of whom Luke writes in the book of Acts, Luke wrote Acts as well, the One who would come and be the Savior to the degree that there is salvation in no other name but the name of Jesus Christ, Acts 4:12.
+The One of whom Luke writes in...in the book of Acts — Luke wrote Acts as well — the One who would come and be the Savior to the degree that there is salvation in no other name but the name of Jesus Christ, Acts 4:12.
 The long awaited Savior had been born.
 The One who would not only be the Son of David and would rescue Israel politically from their enemies, not only the One who would be the Son of Abraham fulfilling the Abrahamic Covenant and rescue Israel from its time of suffering.
-The promise of David would come to pass and Israel would have a kingdom that's literally a kingdom of peace, the Messiah would rule over Israel in peace and not only Israel but over the whole world and His Kingdom would have no end, it would be eternal.
+The promise of David would come to pass and Israel would have a kingdom that's literally would be a kingdom of peace.
+The Messiah would rule over Israel in peace and not only Israel but over the whole world and His kingdom would have no end, it would be eternal.
 Not only would the Messiah come and establish the fulfillment of Abrahamic promise and that is the end of suffering and the fullness of righteousness and holiness and blessing on the nation, but the Messiah would also come and save sinners.

-Seven hundred years before the baby was born, seven hundred years before the Savior was born a prophet, a Hebrew prophet by the name of Micah had predicted that when He was born He would be born in a little village called Bethlehem, house of bread.
-A somewhat obscure village except for one fact, it was the hometown of David the great king.
+Seven hundred years before the baby was born, seven hundred years before the Savior was born a prophet, a Hebrew prophet by the name of Micah had predicted that when He was born He would born...be born in a little village called Bethlehem, house of bread.
+A somewhat obscure village except for one fact, it was the hometown of David, the great king.
 It was where his father, Jesse, lived.
-And that was very important because that played in to the fulfillment of the prophecy.
+And that was very important because that played into the fulfillment of the prophecy.
 The prophet Micah said that when He's born He'll be born in Bethlehem.
 Though it would be a little place, He would be born there.
-The great Messiah, the Savior of the world would be born there.
+The great Messiah, the Savior of the world, would be born there.

 As it turned out, God had to orchestrate all the events to make that happen.
-Caesar Augustus who didn't know anything about Micah or the Old Testament or God and couldn't have cared less, decreed that a census be taken.
-He decreed that census would be taken in all the fullness of the Roman Empire, that included Judea.
-And so the Jews had to comply with the sentence...with the census they resisted apparently for some time because the census was given in 8 B.C., they didn't comply until two to four years later.
-And when they did comply, Herod or somebody in Israel, maybe the Sanhedrin, maybe Herod required that the Jews to register for the census had to go back to their house of ancestry, as it were, back to their origins.
+Caesar Augustus, who didn't know anything about Micah or the Old Testament or God and couldn't have cared less, decreed that a census be taken.
+He decreed that census would be taken in all the fullness of the Roman Empire.
+That included Judea.
+And so the Jews had to comply with the sentence...with the census.
+They resisted apparently for some time because the census was given in 8 B.C., they didn't comply until two to four years later.
+And when they did comply, Herod or somebody in Israel, maybe the Sanhedrin, maybe Herod, required that the Jews, to register for the census, had to go back to their house of ancestry, as it were, back to their origins.
 And so that meant Joseph and Mary who were both in the line of David had to go to Bethlehem which was the home of their ancestor, David, and there they had to register.
-And it just so happened that the timetable, the census required them to be there, probably there was a deadline like April 15 that required them to be there at a certain time and so they had to make the 85 to 90 mile journey while she was in the last weeks of her pregnancy.
+And it just so happened that the timetable of the census required them to be there.
+Probably there was a deadline like April 15 that required them to be there at a certain time and so they had to make the eighty-five to ninety mile journey while she was in the last weeks of her pregnancy.
 Something you wouldn't normally do under those conditions because it was really a distance you had to walk, be carried on a donkey.
 But they did it because they had to.
-And that puts them there at the strategic time and the child was born exactly where the prophet said He would be born, in the little village of Bethlehem
+And that put them there at the strategic time and the child was born exactly where the prophet said He would be born, in the little village of Bethlehem.

 It's little wonder all heaven broke loose and the angel showed up and started praising God.
 It's little wonder the shepherds when they left, at the end of this passage, verse 20, were praising God as well.
 This is the high point of all redemptive history, the greatest moment in the history of the world.
 That's why you have to stop a little and consider what's going on here.
 You can't just whistle by this one.